Akatmks/Akatsumekusa-Aegisub-Scripts/README.md

 ## aka.99PercentTags

 99%Tags is a script for adding and modifying tags on subtitle lines.
 It combines the base functions of [HYDRA](https://unanimated.github.io/ts/scripts-manuals.htm#hydra), [PhosCity's Edit Tags](https://phoscity.github.io/Aegisub-Scripts/Edit%20Tags/), [Recalculator](https://unanimated.github.io/ts/scripts-manuals.htm#recalculator), [NecrosCopy](https://unanimated.github.io/ts/scripts-manuals.htm#necroscopy), and [LuaIntepret](https://github.com/TypesettingTools/lyger-Aegisub-Scripts#luainterpret) into a simple, easytouse, HYDRA-like interface.
-It can facilitate simple operations such as setting tag values across multiple lines or performing arithmetic calculations on tag values, but it also provides a simple Lua interface for more complex operations.
+It can facilitate simple operations such as setting tag values across multiple lines or performing arithmetic calculations on tag values, but it also provides full Lua interface for complex operations.

 *To get started:*
 – Install the script.